Students

 - Locate amino acids or nucleotides by name, sequence, or sequence numbers.

-- Isolate any chain, ligand, range of residues, etc. by clicking on them.
+- Isolate any chain, ligand, range of residues, etc. by clicking on it.

 - Hide any chain, residue, or atom by clicking on it.